 Perhaps the most vibrant option of the lot, Arteck's Bluetooth keyboard offers seven colours in its backlight gamut, which are also adjustable to two brightness levels.

 The rechargeable lithium-ion battery should last you six months between charges, though this is if you use the keyboard for two hours day and without the back-light.

-The Arteck keyboard works with the iPad 1 and 2, Air, Air 2, iPad mini 1-3, and iPhone.
-It is also compatible with Android and Windows.
+The Arteck keyboard works with all iPads, thank to the Bluetooth connection.
+It is also compatible with iOS, Android and Windows.

 This keyboard comes with a two-year warranty.